-Basic School Enrollment Items.
-These items are asked each October.
-They include the following variables: PESSCHOL, PEPUBLIC, PEGRADE, PEFULL, PESTYPE, PEVOCA, PELASTYR, PELASTGD, PEYRATT, PEYRDEG, PEYRDIP, PEGED, asked of adults; and PESCH35, PESCH614, PECHPUB, PECHGRDE, PES56, and PES57 asked of children.
-The values and universes for each variable are defined in the supplement record layout (Attachment 7).

-Additional Items.
-The Internet Use items were asked of users, 3 years old or over, who access the Internet.
-They include the following items: HENET1, PENET2, HENET3, HENET4, HENET5.
+- Basic School Enrollment Items -- These items are asked each October.
+They include the following variables: PESSCHOL, PEPUBLIC, PEGRADE, PEFULL, PESTYPE, PEVOCA, PELASTYR, PELASTGD, PEYRATT, PEYRDEG, PEYRDIP, PEGED, asked of adults; and PESCH35, PESCH614, PECHPUB, PECHGRDE, PES56, and PES57 asked of children. - 2.
+Additional Items The Internet Use items were asked of users, 3 years old or over, who access the Internet.
+They include the following items: PENET1,PENET1A, HENET2, HENET3, HENET3A, HENET4, HENET5, HENET5B, HENET5D, HENET6, HENET6B, HENET7 HENET7B, PENET8, HENET9, PENET10, HENET11, PENET12

-The data processing involved a consistency edit and allocation module for all school enrollment items.
+- 3. The data processing involved a consistency edit and allocation module for all school enrollment items.
 The consistency edit mainly ensured that the entries within an individual record followed the correct skip pattern.
 Items with missing values were assigned values, if appropriate.
 When a response is not obtained for a particular data item, or an inconsistency in reported items is detected, an "imputed" response is entered in the field.
 Imputation is performed using a "hot deck" method, whereby a response from another sample person with similar demographic and economic characteristics is used for the nonresponse.
 The imputation procedure is performed one item at a time.
-In October 2009, the imputation rate for supplement items ranged from 4 -7 percent per item.
+In October 2012, the imputation rate for supplement items ranged from 4 -7 percent per item. - 4.
 The values and universes for each variable are defined in the supplement record layout found in Attachment 7.

-October 2009 CPS School Enrollment File
+October 2012 CPS School Enrollment File

-The CPS Labor Force Data.
-The October 2009 CPS file contains 151,370 records.
+CPS Labor Force Data.
+The October 2012 CPS file contains 150, 871 records.
 The first 950 characters contain the labor force data for each record.
 Attachment 6 contains the CPS Basic Items Record Layout, which includes the variable name, character size, location on the record, universe, and the possible values of each basic CPS variable included on the file.

-The variable PRPERTYP (located in positions 161-162 on the CPS Basic Items Record Layout) determines the type of person as follows:
+The variable PRPERTYP (located in positions 161-162) on the CPS Basic Items Record Layout) determines the type of person as follows: